-1. We will identify barriers and specific strategies for greater participation of parents through our School Site Council (SSC) and Home & School Club (HSC).
-These meetings are held on a monthly basis, and they are announced in our school newsletters and the agenda is posted in the school office.
+1. We will identify barriers and specific strategies for increasing parents' participation through our School Site Council (SSC) and Home & School Club (HSC).
+These meetings are held monthly and are announced in our school newsletters.
+The agenda is posted in the school office.

-2. We shall conduct an annual evaluation of the effectiveness of various programs through our School Plan for Student Achievement (SPSA)/Local Control Accountability Plan (LCAP).
-The plan is evaluated annually by our school staff and brought to the SSC for review and adoption.
-Parents/guardians will have an opportunity for input during these SSC meetings.
+2. We shall annually evaluate the effectiveness of various programs through our Local Control Accountability Plan (LCAP).
+Our school staff evaluates the plan annually and brings it to the SSC and ELAC for review and adoption.
+Parents/guardians can provide input during these SSC and ELAC meetings.

-3. We will coordinate parental involvement between our various programs through announcements in our school newsletters, classroom newsletters, HSC meetings, specific flyers, and classroom volunteers.
-If any parent/guardian is interested in becoming involved, s/he is also encouraged to contact his/her child's teacher or principal.
+3. We will coordinate parental involvement in our various programs through announcements in our school newsletters, classroom newsletters, HSC meetings, specific flyers, and classroom volunteers.
+If any parent or guardian is interested in becoming involved, they are encouraged to contact their child's teacher or principal.

-4. We will communicate with parents/guardians about their child's progress on a continuous basis.
-There are two formal parent-teacher conference times per year, one in the fall and one in the spring.
+4. We will continuously communicate with parents/guardians about their child's progress.
+There are two formal parent-teacher conferences per year, one in the fall and one in the spring.
 Other communication methods include weekly work folders, Back to School Night, Open House Night results from standardized tests, and informal discussions with the teacher or principal.
 Parents are encouraged to contact their child's teacher if additional information is needed.
-5. We will review, revise and encourage parents/guardians to utilize the School - Parent Partnership agreement to build and enhance the home-school relationship.
+5. We will review, revise, and encourage parents/guardians to use the school-parent partnership agreement to build and enhance the home-school relationship.

-6. We will involve parents in the revision of this policy through the SSC meetings.
-Parents'/Guardians' input and comments will help shape the effectiveness of this document.
+6. We will involve parents in revising this policy through the SSC/ELAC meetings.
+Parents/Guardians' input and comments will help shape the effectiveness of this document.